 Once I added the dependencies for Realm in my app, set up Realm, and removed all SQLite code, my app’s APK size increased from 4MB to 12MB!
 Now, for a simple app like mine, this difference might not be a lot.
 But what if your app had a huge database with a lot of entities?
 The increment would be much higher.

 Android phones have processors that support the following architectures:

 When you build your app’s APK, the Realm library gets compiled for all of these architectures.
 That’s why the APK size is so huge.

-Your APK that’s being built by Android Studio has native Realm code for all the above mentioned architectures.
-But your users’ phones only need an app which has native Realm code for their processor’s architecture.
-They don’t need an app that has Realm compiled for all architectures; that would only increase the size of the app they’d have to download from the Play Store.
+Your APK that’s being built by Android Studio has native Realm code for all of the above-mentioned architectures.
+But your users’ phones only need an app that has native Realm code for their processor’s architecture.
+They don’t need an app that has Realm compiled for all architectures.
+That would only increase the size of the app they’d have to download from the Play Store.

 - ABI Filters (less effective)

 For brevity purposes, in this article, I’ll cover only APK splitting.
 Here’s what it really means:

 APK splitting is building multiple APKs, specific to each architecture, for your app.

 mips64 architectures are now obsolete, let’s focus on building separate APKs for